Rajakavitha1/testing_gitbook/installation.md

 You can deploy Seldon Enterprise Platform on your local computer that is running a Kubernetes cluster using [kind][kind-docs], or [minikube][minikube-docs].

+{% hint style="info" %}
-These instrucstions are for deploying Seldon Enterprise Platform on a local Kubernetes, focusing on making it easy to learn.
+**Note**: These instrucstions are for deploying Seldon Enterprise Platform on a local Kubernetes, focusing on making it easy to learn.
 To deploy Seldon Enterprise Platform in a production environment, see [cluster requirements][cluster-requirements].
+{% endhint %}

 ## Prerequisites